gibbsalex/my-demos/bike_suspension_sim/suspension_sys_id.md

 Provide feedback to the rider on how to tune their bike to the optimal settings(air/spring pressure, damping firmness setting)

 Ideally the bode plot would attenuate the roughest frequencies.
-This looks like negative amplitude on the bode plot.
+Attenuated signals have negative amplitude on the bode plot.

 ### Background